 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!

 Bargain Bin: Putting together a mini-car kit is easy.
-Here are some selections to get you started along with a some of the other items in Month 8 of Prepping.
+Here are some selections to get you started along with some of the other items in Month 8 of Prepping.

 Water Heater Strapping Kit: This water heater strap kit contains four straps for restraining the top and bottom of the water heater.
 Lag bolts are pre-installed and held with paper keepers to prevent dropping behind the tank.
 The straps adjust easily to fit the water heater.
-Less than $16 with free shipping.

 Water Heater Blanket: In colder climates, a water heater blanket can save you oodles.
 Standby heat loss is reduced by 25%–45% resulting in about 4%–9% in water heating costs (depending on your climate).
 Do the math and see if this is worth it.